 Can I change my billing plan?

-After you update your billing credit card, you can change your billing plan.
-It isn't possible to change your billing plan while your site is past due.
+It's not possible to change your billing plan or cycle while your site is past due.

 How do I cancel my subscription?

-I don't need my site, but I want to keep my domain/email.
+I don't need my site, but I want to keep my other subscriptions.

-Site subscriptions are billed separately from Squarespace Domain and G Suite subscriptions, so you can maintain those subscriptions even if you cancel your site, as long as your billing credit card is valid.
-They’ll stay active unless you specifically cancel them separately.
+Site subscriptions are billed separately from Squarespace Domains, G Suite, Scheduling, and Email Campaigns subscriptions.
+You can maintain these subscriptions after cancelling your site, as long as your billing credit card is valid.
+They’ll stay active unless you cancel them separately.